-However, most customers don’t realize that this is not regulated, so not all moving companies are actually licensed and registered with the Texas Department of Motor Vehicles (TxDMV).
+However, most customers don’t realize that this is not regulated.
+That means not all moving companies are actually licensed and registered with the Texas Department of Motor Vehicles (TxDMV).

 Omar says, “One thing [customers] always forget to ask… make sure that the guys are licensed professionals, that they’ve been around for a while, they know what they’re doing, they have their reputation….
 Definitely want to check customer reviews, make sure it’s a good company, make sure it’s a reputable company that you’re going to be going with.”

-- What do you charge for on a move?
+- What sort of things do you charge for on a move?
 Is there a fee for rescheduling or canceling a move?

 - How much is each charge and how are they calculated?